-Soon the room seemed to be filled with people-although in reality there were only Laure and Blasco, Kit and I, a quiet little man named Pierre who was the accompanist, and-a few minutes later-Tom.
-But Laure herself was enough to fill a room to overflowing.
+Soon the room seemed to be filled with people although in reality there with people-although in reality there were only Laure and Blasco, Kit and I, a quiet little man named Pierre who was the accompanist, and-a few min-utes later-Tom.
+But Laure herself was enough to fill a room to overflow-ing.
 That rounded, lovely body had become gross and fat and a little dirty; she was dressed in shapeless, faded purple; but her black eyes flashed with the old fire and her speaking voice, at least, retained all the magic that had held millions in Europe and America spellbound.
-A great artist, a vital person-those two things she had always been, and those two things she would be until the day she died edge.
+A great artist, a vital person-those two things she had al-ways been, and those two things she would be until the day she died.

+I noticed her face light up when Tom was introduced, and at luncheon she insisted that he sit next to her.
+"I discover this young man knows all about growing tomatoes," she announced to the table at large.
+"He will come and see the ones on my farm, and then he will know more!"
+She flung back her head and laughed uproariously, bracing both pudgy hands against the table edge.
 "I tell you, Laure," Blasco said.
-"I come up and help you pick those to-matoes-then I show you how to make sauce and green peppers, yes?"
-"No!
-No omelette, either.
-Spaghetti!
-A whole row of garlic I have planted."
+"I come up and help you pick those tomatoes-then I show you how to make

-I noticed her face light up when Tom was introduced, and at luncheon she insisted that he sit next to her. cover this young man knows all about growing tomatoes," she announced to the table at large.
-"He will come and see the ones on my farm, and then he will know more!"
-She flung back her head and laughed uproariously, bracing both pudgy hands against the table

-"Chilit" Laure shook her head vio-lent'ly.
+"Chili!"
+Laure shook her head violent'v.
 "Not with my tomatoes!"

-"Then an omelette-with tomato
+"Then an omelette-with tomato sauce and green peppers, yes?"